microsoft/AISkillsForWindows/samples/ObjectDetectorSample/README.md

 **Client**: Windows 10 64-bit build 17763 or greater
 > **IMPORTANT NOTE**
 > Due to the size of the model used for object detection and memory limitations in 32-bit architectures, the ObjectDetector skill is NOT supported in 32-bit (e.g. x86 and ARM32).
-As such, this sample will only build in x64 and ARM64 configurations.
+As such, this sample will only build in x64 configuration.

 ## Build the sample